About Julia

 There were three at least.
 Ned the Lonely Donkey – a Ladybird book by Noel Barr.

-Little Women (and all the sequels) by Louisa M Alcott. *I became a writer because I wanted to be like Jo March in all these books.
+Little Women (and all the sequels) by Louisa M Alcott.
+I became a writer because I wanted to be like Jo March in all these books.
+Jo March became a writer.

 Bows Against the Barons – a brilliant book by Geoffrey Trease.